 Flash to the Rescue!

 Fortunately, flash memory has provided an alternative that is remarkably convenient, in the form of USB flash drives — so named because they use the Universal Serial Bus interface protocol, the current most common standard for allowing separate devices to communicate with one another.
 USB flash drives are also known as key chain drives, thumb drives, handy drives, and pen drives.

-But we should first review flash memory itself, for the benefit of any reader who is unfamiliar with this technology, and also because it is truly the data storage hero that makes possible a plethora of devices used for computer applications, portable games, cell phones, and so many other fruits of the technological harvest.
+But I should first review flash memory itself, for the benefit of any reader who is unfamiliar with this technology, and also because it is truly the data storage hero that makes possible a plethora of devices used for computer applications, portable games, cell phones, and so many other fruits of the technological harvest.

 Flash memory is a type of memory that can be quickly erased and rewritten, at speeds greater than what is currently possible using magnetic hard drives and optical disks, but not as fast as DRAM memory, which is used as the system memory for desktops and laptops, as well as video display cards.
 DRAM memory obtains its speed advantage because it is volatile in nature (though not in the same way as your crazy Uncle Ed).
 In this case, "volatile" means that the DRAM requires a steady supply of electricity to retain its data.

 Flash memory, on the other hand, is nonvolatile, and thus retains its information even without a continuous power supply of electrical juice.
 The magnetic platters in hard drives, and the optical disks mentioned earlier, are similarly nonvolatile.
 Otherwise, those devices would lose all of their information every time they were disconnected from the juice (just like Uncle Ed).
 Personal computers would then be nothing more than expensive, nonprogrammable calculators.